Dennis Hastert: U.S. House of Representatives

-Meanwhile, Hastert's political mentor Grotberg had been elected to Congress as the representative from Illinois's 14th district, but was diagnosed with cancer in 1986, and was unable to run for a second term.
+Meanwhile, Hastert's political mentor Grotberg had been elected to Congress as the representative from Illinois's 14th district, which covered a swath of exurban territory west of Chicago.
+Grotberg was diagnosed with cancer in 1986, and was unable to run for a second term.
 Hastert was nominated to replace him; in the general election in November 1986, he defeated Democratic candidate Mary Lou Kearns, the Kane County coroner, in a relatively close race.

 Hastert was then reelected in his Fox Valley-centered district several times, by wider margins, aided by his role in redistricting following the 1990 Census.

 Following the House banking scandal, which broke in 1992, it was revealed that Hastert had bounced 44 checks during the period under investigation.
 A Justice Department special counsel said there was no reason to believe Hastert had committed any crime in overdrawing his accounts.

 As a protégé of House Minority Leader Robert H. Michel, Hastert rose through the Republican ranks in the House, and in 1995 (after the Republicans gained control of the House and Newt Gingrich became Speaker), Hastert became chief deputy whip.
 Michel appointed Hastert to the Republicans' health care task force, where Hastert became a "prominent voice" in helping defeat the Clinton health care plan of 1993.

-Hastert developed a close relationship with Tom DeLay, the House majority whip, and was widely seen as DeLay's deputy.
+Hastert developed a close working relationship with Tom DeLay, the House majority whip, and was widely seen as DeLay's deputy.
 Hastert and DeLay first worked together in 1989, on Edward Madigan's unsuccessful race against Gingrich for minority whip.
 Hastert later managed DeLay's successful campaign to become whip.
 In September 1998, the two added an extra $250,000 to the Defense Department appropriations bill for "pharmacokinetics research" which paid for an Army experiment with nicotine chewing gum manufactured by the Amurol Confections Company in Yorkville, in Hastert's district.
 On the House floor, Democratic Representative Peter DeFazio criticized the insertion of the provision; Hastert defended it.
 Hastert played "good cop" to DeLay's "bad cop."